-This Business of the Visual Arts course is designed for emerging artists, potential or new gallery owners, and individuals interested in working in the visual arts.
+This Business of the Visual Arts part-time course is designed for emerging artists, potential or new gallery owners, and individuals interested in working in the visual arts.
 It provides insight into the management of a gallery and an artist’s practice.

 No prior knowledge in visual art required.